 Phone: (716) 878-5203

-An additional 8 credit hours of 300-400 level coursework selected with the assistance of a biology faculty adviser.
-Coursework may include any combination of 300-400 level biology "majors" courses (i.e., biology courses required for the biology B.A. or B.S.
-Ed. degree programs except as noted below).
+An additional 8 credit hours of 300-400 level coursework selected with the assistance of a Biology faculty advisor.
+Coursework may include any combination of 300-400 level Biology "majors" courses (i.e., biology courses required for the Biology BA) except as explained below.
+8

 Please note the following restrictions:

-?
-BIO 308/309 Human Anatomy and Physiology are allowed as electives in the minor even though they are not allowed in the Biology BA program.
+3. BIO 308/BIO 309 are allowed as electives in the minor even though they are not allowed in the Biology BA program.

-?
-A maximum of 3 transfer courses (12 credits maximum) will be accepted as part of the biology minor.
-The department chairperson will judge the acceptability of transfer courses.
+5. A maximum of 3 transfer courses (12 credits maximum) will be accepted as part of the Biology minor.
+The Department Chairperson will judge the acceptability of transfer courses.

-?
-A student considering the biology minor should check for prerequisite requirements when planning the program.
+6. A student considering the Biology minor should check for prerequisite requirements when planning the program.
 Prerequisite requirements are listed in the Undergraduate Catalog.